 The best bet would be actually dedicating some time to learn how notation works.

 If you don’t know anything about bars, notes, measures and rests, it’s definitely worth googling.

 If you are a beginner, it’s a lot easier to write lyrics based on the melody.

 If you also produce music, then maybe you’ll be okay with writing music for a particularly rhymed and styled lyrics.

 However, if you are not, keep it simple for now.

-If you plan to record yours or someone else’s vocals, you are better off staying in the same range.
+If you plan to record yours or someone else’s vocals (have you picked a studio microphone yet?), you are better off staying in the same range.

 You need someone to be able to sing it, right?

 The wider the range, the harder it’s going to be to find a vocalist.